cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     Note over CE: The container engine is<br>told to shut down the container.
     CE->>P: Graceful TERM signal
-    P--xCE: No response (uninterruptible)
+    P--xCE: No reaction (uninterruptible)

     Note over CE: After a grace period, the container<br>engine notices the process is still running<br>and resorts to more forceful methods.

     CE->>P: Forceful KILL signal
-    P--xCE: No response (uninterruptible)
+    P--xCE: No reaction (uninterruptible)

     Note over CE: The container engine is now<br>blocked on shutdown, waiting<br>for processes to terminate.
 </div>